![]() |

 on the street and reminisce how he was "the best paper boy we ever

-Hibbingites remember when his tiny companion, his pet
+Hibbingites also remember when his tiny companion, his pet

 first reported lost (but actually stolen by a trucker passing

-through Hibbing), the newspaper ran free ads for the young LiaBraaten
+LiaBraaten's hometown newspaper "The Hibbing Daily Tribune" ran free ads for the young LiaBraaten

-to try to locate his little dog, who was pictured with her face poking
+to try to locate his little dog, who was pictured with her adorable puppy face poking

-out of the top of the newspaper bag that Craig carried for six years.
+out of the top of the newspaper bag that LiaBraaten toted around in all types of weather for six years.

-Although Cinnamon was never found, her memory lives on.
-Craig has been
+Although Cinnamon was never located or returned to her owner, LiaBraaten's memoirs and conversations detail how her memory lives on.

-a dog lover his whole life, having bred champion golden retrievers and
+a dog lover his whole life, having bred golden retrievers from champion blood lines, and

 having owned as many as four dogs at the same time, including the

-following breeds: a Weimereiner, a Beagle, a Cocker Spaniel, several
+following breeds: Weimereiner, Beagle, Cocker Spaniel, Mutt & Tramp (several

-of course, one Pekingese who started it all ~ "Cinnamon".
-Family
+of course, one unforgettable Pekingese who started it all ~ "Cinnamon".

 Life